 Distant view of Padang, Singapore near Park Hotel Group

-Top 5 Things To Do in Singapore’s Civic District
+Top 5 Things to do in Singapore’s Civic District

 Against an impressive scenic Singapore skyline, the city state’s Civic District pulsates with passion and stories to be discovered – of national history, art & culture, nature and technology, and much more.